 Cylinders fed via the cold water tank are classified as open or vented.
 This is because the water is held at atmospheric pressure.
 However, unvented, mains-fed cylinders which do not require a cold water storage cistern are becoming increasingly common.

-The hot water cylinder is supplied with cold water via a 22 mm downpipe from the cold water tank.
+A typical hot water cylinder gets its supply of fresh water via a 22 mm downpipe from the cold water tank.
 In larger households, a 28 mm pipe may be necessary.

 It is gravity acting on the water in the cold water tank which effectively pushes hot water out of the top of the cylinder.
 Therefore the cold feed must be fitted with a gate valve so that the domestic hot water can be shut off if necessary.
 The cold feed must also be fitted with a drain-cock so that the cylinder can be emptied.
 This is because shutting off the cold feed will not empty the cylinder.